setu-standards/documentation/app/docs/purchase-to-pay-v2/usage-notes/Pay-rates.md

 :::

 ### Multiplier
 All amounts in the messages must be specified and interpreted **excluding** multiplier.
-For example, when the `amount/value` of a `payRates` element is 20 euros, and the `multiplier` is 120 percent (fill in 120), then a calculation needs te be performed (outside of the message itself) to come up with the final rate of 24 euros.
+For example, when the `amount/value` of a `payRates` element is 20 euros, and the `multiplier` is 120 percent (specified as `120`), then a calculation needs to be performed (outside of the message itself) to come up with the final rate of 24 euros.

-As opposed to the v1.x versions of the messages, where an `InclusiveRate` element existed to explicitly specify whether the `Amount` provided in the `Rates` container already included the multiplier or not.
+This is different from the v1.x versions of the messages, where an `InclusiveRate` element explicitly specified whether the `Amount` provided in the `Rates` container already included the multiplier.

 ## Timecard
 A Timecard mainly consists of `timeInterval` and `allowance` elements.
 This specifies all hours worked, allowances and expenses for a specific flex worker over a certain period of work.
 A separate `timeInterval` element is filled in for each hour type per shift.
 A separate `allowance` element is completed for each type of allowance or expense, whereby the quantity can be used to determine how often the allowance or expense applies to the specific work period.